 Michelle had the privilege of being mentored by the late John Trudell, Founder of the American Indian Movement.
 Mr. Trudell was a world- renowned Activist, Poet, Musician, Artist, and Actor.
 His work included a documentary film titled, "Incident at Oglala" (a collaboration with Robert Redford) and the poignant film and documentary about his life titled, "Trudell."

 She has traveled the world and continues to pursue her photography.
 Michelle currently resides in New Jersey with her two children, Angelica and Francesca, and husband, Marc.
-They have three dogs, four guinea pigs, seven cats, and a bearded dragon, "Spikey."
+They have four dogs, four guinea pigs, seven cats, and a bearded dragon, "Spikey."

 Dr. Dale Caldwell